Yatin0987/Python-Driven-UI-for-Advanced-SQL-/README.md

 This step simulates how businesses store and organize data with rules built into the database.

-Step 2: Build the Streamlit Frontend
+-----Step 2: Build the Streamlit Frontend----

 Next, we’ll create a web interface using Streamlit that allows users to: